lucko/helper/README.md

 * [**How to add helper to your project**](https://github.com/lucko/helper/wiki/General:-Using-helper)
 * [**Standalone plugin download**](https://ci.lucko.me/job/helper/)

-# Documentation
+## Documentation

-Documentation and a more detailed feature overview ans showcase can be found at the wiki, here: https://github.com/lucko/helper/wiki
+Documentation and a more detailed feature overview can be found on the wiki, here: https://github.com/lucko/helper/wiki